box/box-python-sdk-gen/docs/folder_watermarks.md

   - Used as `folder_id` in path `path` of the API call
 - request_body `UpdateFolderWatermarkRequestBodyArg`
   - Used as requestBody for the API call
+- headers `UpdateFolderWatermarkHeadersArg`
+  - Used as headers for the API call

 ### Returns